Artneth/Arbix-Yogyank/audit_memo.md

 *   The entire pipeline is now saved together.

 ## 3. What limitations remain?
+*   I would preprocess the data and understand the correlations and interaction between different features and the target.
 *   I do not fully trust the Out-Of-Time split solely via 'shuffle=False'.
 *   I would implement a temporal split on a specific datetime column (e.g., training on Jan-Oct, validating on Nov-Dec).
 Also, I would integrate SHAP (SHapley Additive exPlanations) to give stable reason codes for why a farmer received a score.